dart-lang/language/working/1426-extension-types/feature-specification.md

 Status: Obsolete

 **This proposal is now obsolete.
-The mechanism has been renamed to _extension types_.
-Please see the new [extension types specification][] for the most recent proposed specification.**
+The mechanism has been renamed multiple times, and the current name is again _extension types_.
+Please see the new [extension types specification][] for the accepted specification proposal.**

 [extension types specification]: https://github.com/dart-lang/language/blob/main/accepted/future-releases/extension-types/feature-specification.md